axlln/es-quick-start/readme.md

 ![portal](img/portal.png)

-The portal comes pre-populated with a simple example of entities for a bookstore solution but you can easily create the entities that fit your needs.
+The portal comes pre-populated with a simple example of entities for a bookstore solution, but you can easily create the entities that fit your needs.

 Examples of prompts:

-* `Clear all  ` (clears the current content)
+* `Clear all` (clears the current content)
 * `Create entities for Pub management solution`
 * `I am creating an app for NHS.
 Created entities should include Hospital, Patient and Doctor`
-* `Change Doctor entity to Physician`
+* `Rename entity Doctor to Physician`
+* `Set max length of all string properties of entity Physician to 200`

-Copy the generated yaml that describes the entities and save it as local file(s) into your working folder or subfolder.
-Use extension `.yml`.
+Copy the generated YAML that describes the entities and save it as local file(s) into your working folder or subfolder.
+Use the extension `.yml`.

 You will also need to define the components of the solution.
-The easiest way is to choose one of the configuration examples ([entity-framework-quickstart.yml](examples/3-entity-framework-quickstart.yml) if you want to use Sql Server or [mongodb-quickstart.yml ](examples/mongodb-quickstart.yml)for NoSql database) in this repo and replace the entities with the one you created.
+The easiest way is to choose one of the configuration examples from this repo, such as [examples/entity-framework-quickstart.yml](examples/3-entity-framework-quickstart.yml) if you want to use Sql Server, or [examples/mongodb-quickstart.yml ](examples/mongodb-quickstart.yml) for NoSql database.
+Make sure to replace the entities with the one you created.

-In folder `\examples` of this repo you will find examples of configuration.
+In folder `/examples` of this repo, you will find other examples of configuration.
 Here is a snippet you can use:

 ```yml
 solutionName: "Axellon.Simple"